zhengqigao/PRML-Solution-Manual/README.md

 #	Solution Manual For PRML

 ### Before the Maintext
 I am now getting back to update the solution manual, irregularly though :).
-Please feel free to contact me at <zqgao@fudan.edu.cn> or <zhengqi@mit.com> (transition period).
+Please feel free to contact me at <zqgao@fudan.edu.cn> or <zhengqi@mit.edu> (transition period).
 More detaild info can be found on my [homepage](https://zhengqigao.github.io/).

 I have finished **Chapter1-Chapter11**, and all solutions have already been uploaded online.